cloro

 The Clearview AI cautionary tale

 No case illustrates the danger better than Clearview AI.
-The company built a facial recognition empire by scraping billions of photos from public social media profiles.
-They then sold access to that database to law enforcement and private companies, sparking a global firestorm.
+The company built a facial-recognition database by scraping billions of photos from public social media profiles, then sold access to law enforcement and private firms.
+That shattered people’s expectation of privacy and triggered a global crackdown under GDPR.

-Clearview AI’s downfall cemented a core principle of modern data privacy: just because data is publicly visible doesn’t mean it’s free for any and all use.
-Consent is king.
-Without it, collecting personal data is a high-stakes gamble you’re likely to lose.
+Clearview AI cemented a core principle: just because data is publicly visible doesn’t mean it’s free for any and all use.
+Without consent or a defensible legal basis, collecting personal data is a high-stakes gamble.

 Lessons for SEO and data teams

 • Avoid PII.
-Unless you have explicit consent and a clear legal basis, don’t scrape names, emails, phone numbers, or photos.
-Even usernames are risky if they can be linked back to a real person.
+Without explicit consent and a clear legal basis, don’t scrape names, emails, phone numbers, or photos.
+Even usernames are risky if they link to a real person.

 • “Public” doesn’t equal “permissible.”
-A photo on a public social media profile doesn’t grant a free pass to scrape, store, and build a commercial product with it.
+A photo on a public profile doesn’t grant a free pass to scrape, store, and build a commercial product with it.

-For SEO and AI teams, the message is clear: stick to clean, compliant data sources.
-Focus on non-personal information like SERP features, product specs, or business listings.
-The reward from scraping personal data doesn’t justify the legal and financial risk.
+The message is clear: stick to clean, compliant sources.
+Focus on non-personal signals like SERP features, product specs, or business listings.
+The reward from scraping PII rarely justifies the legal and financial risk.

 The 2026 EU AI Act and training-data disclosure

-The single biggest 2026 development in scraping law isn’t a court case — it’s a regulation.
-The EU AI Act, with general-purpose AI (GPAI) provisions taking effect in 2026, introduces the first comprehensive transparency regime for AI training data.
+The single biggest 2026 development isn’t a court case — it’s a regulation.
+The EU AI Act, with general-purpose AI (GPAI) provisions taking effect in 2026, introduces the first transparency regime for AI training data.
 Per Scalevise’s analysis, every GPAI model provider must now:

 • Publish a summary of training data sources, including the top 10% of domain names used (top 5% or top 1,000 for SMEs)